[Stakeholder] Who cares? Precarious situation facing 21st century heroines

 Yet, this time Women's Day is different.
 The pandemic has exposed something we knew, but ignored.

-Without the precarious work of so many women, society simply stops nurses, cleaners, supermarket cashiers and carers for children, the disabled and the elderly all face the harshest circumstances, without job security, fair payment or social recognition.
+Without the precarious work of so many women, society simply stops: nurses, cleaners, supermarket cashiers and carers for children, the disabled and the elderly all face the harshest circumstances, without job security, fair payment or social recognition.

 Public institutions have the duty to fight on two fronts: against social stereotypes and at the political level with specific legislative proposals to correct this injustice.